tendermint/atom_one/CALL_TO_ARMS.md

 ## Commentary

-_I returned in May to provide organizational leadership and design direction for the growth of Cosmos.
+> I returned in May to provide organizational leadership and design direction for the growth of Cosmos.
 NoWithVeto on prop82 enables me to dedicate myself to the urgent development work needed on the hub without distractions.
 I will reapply to the foundation council of the ICF.
 Gno.land is complementary to my vision of what a minimal hub needs;
 one solving the token pegging and ICS scaling problem, and the other solving the smart contract problem.
+>

-I can and want to do both.
+> I can and want to do both.
-We must do both.
+> We must do both.
-I am committed to doing all of the above.
+> I am committed to doing all of the above.

-- Jae Kwon_
+> _- Jae Kwon_